sequenceiq/blog/source/_posts/2014-04-04-hadoop-docker-introduction.markdown

 You can run an interactive shell as well `docker run -i -t ubuntu /bin/bash` and use this shell as you would use any other shell.

-While there are lots of different Docker images available we would like to share how to create youe own images.
+While there are lots of different Docker images available we would like to share how to create your own images.
 <!-- more -->

 ##Dockerfile